Carinsurance.com Insights

 Rates can also be influenced by factors such as uninsured motorist statistics, expenses related to repairs and medical treatment, as well as the overall crime rate in the city.

-Below, you’ll see the average annual car insurance cost of major cities in Kentucky.
+Find below the average annual car insurance cost for drivers in some of Kentucky’s major cities.

 Average cost of car insurance in state by city